alexmunu/testFolder/README.md

 __*Background*__

-By now we are aware that Social Media has had a tremendous impact on our culture, in business, on the world-at-large.
+By now we are aware that Social Media has a tremendous impact in our culture, in business, on the world-at-large.
-Social Media websites are some of the most popular point of communication on the internet.
+Social Media web-applications are some of the most popular point of communication on the internet.
 They have revolutionised the way people communicate and socialise on the Web.
 Aside from the world of gossiping, there are some positive and negative real impacts; and these are: